21 Seconds: Other versions

 Romeo reworked "21 Seconds" for car insurance firm Confused.com in 2013.
 The same year, Preditah reworked the track.

 On 6 September 2019, So Solid Crew went to the Red Bull Music Studios, London, and remixed "21 Seconds" with Toddla T. They were joined by D Double E, Ms Banks and DJ Q as they added new verses.

+As of 2024, East Midlands Railway has run its "32 Minutes" campaign, with a jingle based around "21 Seconds" to promote the fact that the journey time of the Luton Express service from Luton Airport to London takes 32 minutes.
+In 2025, the advertisements won "Campaign of the Year" at the National Transport Awards.
+Also in 2024 Dawn Butler, the Labour Party candidate for Brent East, released a campaign video called "21 Days", where she parodied "21 Seconds" to encourage people to vote in the 2024 United Kingdom general election.